-- Decrease extent of unnecessary impervious (hard or paved) surfaces - Strategically use green infrastructure (e.g., bioswales, detention/infiltration basins, stormwater treatment trains) in combination with or in preference to hardscape and gray infrastructure - Install native vegetation buffer strips beside water bodies for filtration while providing fishing access for anglers - Increase the acreage of restored forest, woodland, prairie and other native vegetation - Improve ecological functioning of native vegetation by controlling invasive plants and planting native species - In areas with damaged soil, practice soil quality restoration (SQR) by aerating soil and thin-spreading compost can be designed at small and large scales.
-It uses restored and enhanced swales, grasslands, wetlands and ponds in a natural sequence to secure much of the rainwater through infiltration and evapotranspiration (evaporation through plants), while filtering the remaining runoff.
-The result is lower runoff rates and volumes, reduced erosion, improved water quality, recharged groundwater, reduced flooding and improved aquatic habitat in receiving waters.
-An STT would make a good candidate for securing grant funding for restoration.
+- Decrease extent of unnecessary impervious (hard or paved) surfaces - Strategically use green infrastructure (e.g., bioswales, detention/infiltration basins, stormwater treatment trains) in combination with or in preference to hardscape and gray infrastructure - Install native vegetation buffer strips beside water bodies for filtration while providing fishing access for anglers - Increase the acreage of restored forest, woodland, prairie and other native vegetation - Improve ecological functioning of native vegetation by controlling invasive plants and planting native species - In areas with damaged soil, practice soil quality restoration (SQR) by aerating soil and thin-spreading compost

 A specific example of green infrastructure is the Stormwater Treatment Train (STT).
-This stormwater management system
+This stormwater management system can be designed at small and large scales.